HHN/UNIFY_UNISYNC_CLIENT/README.md

 **HNUnisync.de** is a web application designed to streamline communication and collaboration for educational institutions by synchronizing **ILIAS** (a popular learning management system) courses with **Matrix** communication rooms.
 The tool automates the process of syncing enrolled students from ILIAS into Matrix rooms, creating a seamless integration between course content and collaborative discussion environments.

+Heilbronn University is researching advanced technical tools and didactic approaches designed to foster collaboration and interaction.
+The primary goal is to enhance and facilitate interdisciplinary, inter-faculty, and inter-university cooperation.
+Through the InduKo research project, we aim to strengthen this collaboration using innovative digital tools and modern, digitally supported strategies that boost motivation and foster innovation through partnership.

+Unisync streamlines communication by automating the creation of messenger chat groups that correspond to course rooms in ILIAS.
+Designed as a lightweight and adaptable solution, Unisync could be adapted and integrated with other learning management systems (LMS) beyond ILIAS.
+One fundamental constraint in its development was the lack of direct system access to ILIAS.
+As a result, a web scraper was used to extract course data and transfer it to the Matrix system.
+This method allows Unisync to function without requiring any modifications to ILIAS or other LMS platforms, preserving their security and system integrity.
+Additionally, it ensures that the solution remains highly adaptable to different university environments without increasing maintenance complexity or security risks.

+Unisync does not require additional software installation for the users - teachers can generate chat groups simply by accessing a link stored in ILIAS or bookmarked in their browser.
+After logging into the LMS, course data is transferred to the Matrix system, where chat groups are automatically created, participants are assigned, and invitations are sent.
+These groups can then be accessed through Matrix-based messengers such as Element or FluffyChat.
+The system’s flexibility, security, and low maintenance requirements make it an efficient and scalable solution for universities looking to enhance digital collaboration.

+Unisync showcases how a lightweight solution can create Matrix-based course rooms from LMS data without deep system integration.
+By demonstrating an approach that is easy to implement and does not require deep integration, it highlights how universities can extend their digital infrastructure securely and efficiently while maintaining system integrity.

+InduKo Project was funded by Stiftung Innovation in der Hochschullehre (August 2021 - July 2024).

 ## Key Features

 1. **User Authentication**: